napari/docs/docs/plugins/test_deploy.md

 Finally, once you have curated your package metadata and description, you can preview your metadata, and check any missing fields using the napari hub preview page service.
-Check out [this guide](https://github.com/chanzuckerberg/napari-hub/blob/main/docs/setting-up-preview.md) for instructions on how to set it up.
+Check out [this guide][hub-preview-guide] for instructions on how to set it up.

 ## Deployment